 Using BeerXchangeBeerXchange is a platform for finding, collecting, trading, and tracking beer.
 We use the Untappd API for user authentication and beer data.
 Store your data in the cloud for easy reference on the go.
-Aggregate your existing trades from other forums, or avoid forums all together.

 = how many of this beer you have collected.